amiame/learn-cabin/README.md

 make consumer
 ```

-4. On Shell 1, press enter to simulate an API call that triggers policy update.
+4. In Shell 1, press enter to simulate an API call that triggers policy update.
 5. You should see in Shell 2 that the consumer receives a message to update its policy.
-  - I've saved consumer's policy in `./consumer/consumer_policy.csv`.
+  - I've made consumer save its policy into `./consumer/consumer_policy.csv`.
 You can compare it with the producer's policy which is `./config/initial_policy.csv`.